 Booking and ticket purchases

-To control the number of admissions, purchasing your tickets online is now necessary.
+Booking and purchasing your tickets online is now MANDATORY.
 When you purchase your tickets, you must book the date and time you wish to come visit the Parc via our online ticket services.
 After your purchase, you will receive your tickets by email, as well as the map of the park and the new safety rules to follow during your visit.
 Please note that there will be no maps available at the admission.

 Tuango tickets, low season tickets and gift card